KyberNetwork/slackbot/README.md

 ```
 Don't forget to make *slackReminders.sh* executable by running `chmod +x slackReminders.sh`

 Also edit the cron task in the cron line and the *slackReminders.sh* script to match your paths

+You can edit the script to add other python modules of the slackbot or add new scripts for them

 ### Slack
 Security settings review: